Contents

 - Ready to buy: “Quality Management Software Demo”

-When you understand which intent belongs to which phase of the buyer journey, you can develop content that truly feels helpful and not like a sales brochure.
-A clear target group and intent analysis thus lays the foundation for all further SEO activities.
+If you understand which intent corresponds to which stage of the buyer’s journey, you can create content that truly feels helpful rather than like a sales brochure.
+A thorough analysis of your target audience and their intent thus lays the foundation for all further SEO activities.

 In B2B, search volumes are often small but highly relevant.
-A keyword with only 20 searches per month can perform better than one with 2,000 if the intent is purchase-related.
-That's why we never look at keywords in isolation, but rather in topic and intent clusters.
+A keyword with only 20 monthly searches can perform better than one with 2,000 if the intent is purchase-oriented.
+That’s why we never look at keywords in isolation, but rather in clusters based on topic and intent.

 - Pillar Page: “Quality Management Software”